samskivert/compose/c0/README.md

 ## Roadmap

-This is a somewhat high level TODO list for C0.
-Normally I keep this sort of thing in an uncommitted file in the top-level directory of a project, but this time I'll share with the class.
+This was a high level TODO list for C0.
+Normally I keep this sort of thing in an uncommitted file in the top-level directory of a project, but this time I shared with the class.
+Since this is abandoned, none of these things will get done, but I'll leave them here for the curious.

 ### Typing